 - Requested Move Out Date – The Notice should include the exact date the tenant wishes to move out of the rental.

 - Required Advance Move Out Notice – Each state’s landlord-tenant laws includes the amount of notice a tenant must give a landlord if they want to legally terminate their lease agreement.
-Depending on the state, the amount of notice required can vary from 15 days to 60 days.
+Depending on local laws and the type of lease, the amount of notice required can vary from 7 days to 60 days.

 - Desire For Move Out Inspection – Certain states require a landlord to perform a move-out inspection when a tenant moves out of a unit.
 The tenant has the right to be informed of the date and time this inspection will occur.